ivanhofer/typesafe-i18n/packages/importer/README.md

 # `typesafe-i18n` Importer

 In order to import language files that come from an API, spreadsheet or JSON-files, `typesafe-i18n` provides an `importer` functionality.

+### services

+There exists an official plugin for [Inlang](https://inlang.com/).
+It allows you to use `typesafe-i18n` together with the tooling Inlang provides.
+You can find it [here](https://github.com/ivanhofer/inlang-plugin-typesafe-i18n).

+### custom implementation

 You have to write your own logic to get the data, then map it to a dictionary-representation and then call the `storeTranslationToDisk` function.
 Here is an example how this could look like:

 ## Setup